NiveRajen/Quizzes/README.md

 Swift Quiz
 -
-Select the correct statement that creates a dictionary wuth a key type of Int and a value type of String
+Select the correct statement that creates a dictionary with a key type of Int and a value type of String

 ```swift
 1. var dict = [1, "Tokyo"]()